tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>The delicate balance between translational speed and laser power defines the quality of the cut as well as the kerf width.
 We should abuse neither power nor speed.</li>
 <li>As power increases, the energy in the laser increases, which will result in a deeper cut and a bigger kerf.
 High power could also make more smoke and charred edges.
 So, power is a necessity to reach a required cutting or engraving depth, but over-using it is quite destructive to our materials.</li>
 <li>As speed increases, the energy is exposed to a point in a shorter time, which will result in a shallower, unstable cut and a thinner kerf.
 Increasing speed will also quicken the cutting time.</li>
+<li>Safety first: the laser-cutters cannot be left unattended, and the air ventilation should always be switched on.</li>
+<li>We need to test the proper settings for the chosen material and machine: power, speed, resolution (for raster engraving) and frequency (for vector cutting)</li>
+<li>We need to measure the kerf width and modify your design accordingly (measuring with the caliper is quite handy)</li>
+<li>We need to nest the design within the cutting area, remove hidden lines completely, ensure 1:1 scale, and color-code them respectively to the execution order: <strong>raster (engrave) > engrave (vector cut with faster speed)> inside cut (details) > outside cut (borders)</strong></li>
 </ul>
 <p></p>